Art at the Source Open Studio #44

 - Sacred, mystical and magical places such as Stonehenge, the megalithic, solar aligned temples of Malta, the caves that were embellished with drawings by ancient shamans.

-- A narrative that tells a story, perhaps sparked by a word or phrase in a novel that I am reading.
+- A narrative that tells a story, perhaps sparked by a word or phrase in a novel.

 - Word play.
-My Giantess series is all based on adages, common sayings that evoke amusing images--Giantess with her Head in the Clouds, Giantess with a Bird in One Hand, Giantess Making Waves.
-I enjoy the fact that with prints you write the title on the work, as the title is often important to me and comes with the inspiration of the image.
+The Giantess series is all based on adages, common sayings that evoke amusing images--Giantess with her Head in the Clouds, Giantess with a Bird in One Hand, Giantess Making Waves. with prints you write the title on the work, as the title is often important and comes with the inspiration of the image.

 In printmaking there are specific effects that can only be made with the randomness of marks, and the transparency of the ink layers.
 There are many techniques, from precise hard ground lines, to random lift effects—many things to pull from the bag of tricks.